google/json_serializable.dart/json_serializable/README.md

           # `@JsonSerializable`-annotated class in the package.
           #
           # The default value for each is listed.
-          #
-          # For usage information, reference the corresponding field in
-          # `JsonSerializableGenerator`.
           any_map: false
           checked: false
           create_factory: true